NoxxFlame/TTT-Custom-Roles-Outdated/CONVARS.md

 ttt_killer_enabled    1 // (Default: 1): Whether the Swapper should spawn or not

 // Role Spawn Chances
-ttt_glitch_chance    0.25 // (Default: 0.25): Chance of the Glitch spawning in a round
-ttt_mercenary_chance 0.25 // (Default: 0.25): Chance of the Mercenary spawning in a round
-ttt_phantom_chance   0.25 // (Default: 0.25): Chance of the Phantom spawning in a round
-ttt_assassin_chance  0.20 // (Default: 0.20): Chance of the Assassin spawning in a round
+ttt_glitch_chance    0.25 // (Default: 0.25): Chance of the Glitch spawning in a round.
+NOTE: Glitch will only spawn if there are 2 vanilla traitors in the round.
+Any less than that and the Glitch is made obvious by looking at the scoreboard ttt_mercenary_chance 0.25 // (Default: 0.25): Chance of the Mercenary spawning in a round ttt_phantom_chance   0.25 // (Default: 0.25): Chance of the Phantom spawning in a round ttt_assassin_chance  0.20 // (Default: 0.20): Chance of the Assassin spawning in a round